-On August 15, 2022, the Company entered into a Cooperation Agreement ("Cooperation Agreement") with Iroquois Master Fund Ltd. and its affiliates pursuant to which the Company elected a reconstituted Board of Directors.
-See Note 13 - Subsequent Events to the Notes to Condensed Consolidated Financial Statements.
-The Board has formed a Business Review Committee to evaluate, investigate and review the Company's business, affairs, strategy, management and operations and in its sole discretion to make recommendations to the Company's management and Board with respect thereto.
+On August 15, 2022, the Company entered into a Cooperation Agreement ("Cooperation Agreement") with Iroquois Master Fund Ltd. and its affiliates, pursuant to which the Company elected a reconstituted Board.
+The Board has formed a Business Review Committee to evaluate, investigate and review the Company's business, affairs, strategy, management and operations and in its sole discretion, to make recommendations to the Company's management and Board with respect thereto.
 The Business Review Committee is also reviewing many of the risks relative to the Company's business.
-In addition, the Board is reviewing the Company's development programs and its relationship with SG Austria, including that all licensed patents have expired, that know-how relating to the Company.
+In addition, the Board is reviewing risks associated with the Company's development programs and its relationship with SG Austria, including that all licensed patents have expired, that know-how relating to the Company's Cell-in-a-Box® technology solely resides with SG Austria, and that the incentives of SG Austria and its management may not be currently aligned with those of the Company.
 The Board has curtailed spending on the Company's programs, including pre-clinical and clinical activities, until the review by the Business Review Committee and the Board is complete and the Board has determined the actions and plans to be implemented.
 The Business Review Committee's recommendations will include potentially seeking a new framework for the Company's relationship with SG Austria and its subsidiaries.
-In the event the Company is unsuccessful in seeking an acceptable new framework, the Company will reevaluate whether it should continue those programs which are dependent on SG Austria, including its development programs for LAPC, diabetes and malignant ascites.
+In the event that the Company is unsuccessful in seeking an acceptable new framework, the Company will reevaluate whether it should continue those programs which are dependent on SG Austria, including its development programs for LAPC, diabetes and malignant ascites.
 The issues involving SG Austria have delayed the Company's timeline for addressing the FDA clinical hold for its planned clinical trial in LAPC and could result in other delays or termination of the development activities.
 In addition, the curtailment of spending on the Company's programs pending the review by the Business Review Committee and the Board may cause additional delays.

 The Cell-in-a-Box® encapsulation technology potentially enables genetically engineered live human cells to be used as a means to produce various biologically active molecules.
-The technology is intended to result in the formation of pinhead -sized cellulose-based porous capsules in which genetically modified live human cells can be encapsulated and maintained.
+The technology is intended to result in the formation of pinhead-sized cellulose-based porous capsules in which genetically modified live human cells can be encapsulated and maintained.
 In a laboratory setting, this proprietary live cell encapsulation technology has been shown to create a micro-environment in which encapsulated cells survive and flourish.
 They are protected from environmental challenges, such as the sheer forces associated with bioreactors and passage through catheters and needles, which we believe enables greater cell growth and production of the active molecules.
 The capsules are largely composed of cellulose (cotton) and are bioinert.

 We have been developing therapies for pancreatic and other solid cancerous tumors by using genetically engineered live human cells that we believe are capable of converting a cancer prodrug into its cancer-killing form.
-We encapsulate those cells using the Cell-in-a-Box® technology and place those capsules in the body as close as possible to the tumor.
+We encapsulate those cells using the Cell-in-a-Box[®] technology and place those capsules in the body as close as possible to the tumor.
 In this way, we believe that when a cancer prodrug is administered to a patient with a particular type of cancer that may be affected by the prodrug, the killing of the patient's cancerous tumor may be optimized.